by Katie & John Howson

 Cyril Barber has been a well known figure in the traditional music, song and dance of Suffolk until a few years ago when ill health curtailed his activities.
 However, he is still going strong at the age of 91 and looks back at his years with the Old Hat Concert Party in the 1980s and 90s with particular fondness.

-Further stories from the Barber family can be found in a piece written by John Howson in 1983, now article no.73 on the Musical Traditions website.
+Further stories from the Barber family can be found in a piece written by John Howson in 1983 on the Musical Traditions website.

 Click here for a video of Cyril stepdancing on a 1983 visit to Swindon, with the Old Hat Concert Party.
 The Old Hat Concert Party page on our website also has some video from later in the 1980s in which Cyril features too.